zhkaren/zhkaren.github.io/_pages/about.md

 excerpt: "About me"
 author_profile: true
 title: "Qi Yu's Personal Website"
-description: "Qi Yu - Fifth year Ph.D.
+description: "Qi Yu - Ph.D.
 Candidate in Marketing at Wharton"
 redirect_from:
   - /about/
   - /about.html